Louisiana Agricultural Consultants Association Awards Ceremony 2021

 Due to the Covid-19 pandemic, scholarships were unable to be awarded in person at our annual conference.
-Plans will be to have the 2021 scholarship recipients attend the 2022 LATMC to be acknowledged and photos taken with the funding parties.
-At that time, new photos will be uploaded to this page.
+Instead, the 2021 scholarship recipients attended the 2022 LATMC to be acknowledged and have photos taken with the funding parties.

 2021 LACA Scholarship Recipient funded by Belchim Crop Protection